-In this study, the block matching algorithm for patch extraction is heuristic, and the current selection strategy may not present the best clusters.
-In our future work, patches obtained through a sliding operation throughout the whole data may be used to construct the high order tensor, and the local and nonlocal redundancies and similarities between the contrast images can be exploited using the tensor dictionary learning method by jointly applying the low-rank constraints on the dictionaries and the sparse constraints on the core coefficient tensors \cite{RN2006}, which may further improve the reconstruction performance.
-The long reconstruction time of the iterative method greatly hinders the clinical application of the proposed method.
-However, there are two potential solutions for this problem.
+The iterative method’s long reconstruction time significantly hinders the proposed method’s clinical application.
+However, there are two potential solutions to this problem.
 One solution is using parallel computing via GPU.
 We have already implemented the patch extraction in GPU.
-Although the reconstruction time is still too long for clinical use, in the future, we plan to improve the speed of the SMART method by leveraging parallel computing technology, such as multi-GPU and cluster systems.
-The other solution is the deep learning-based reconstruction methods.
+Although the reconstruction time is still too long for clinical use, we plan to improve the speed of the SMART method by leveraging parallel computing technology, such as multi-GPU and cluster systems.
+The other solution is the deep learning-based reconstruction method.
 In recent years, the unrolling-based strategy has established a bridge from traditional iterative CS reconstruction to deep neural network design \cite{RN2007}.
-Previous studies have shown that unrolling-based deep network significantly reduced the reconstruction time and improved the reconstruction quality through the learnable regularizations and parameters.
-However, the deep learning-based reconstruction requires a large amount of high-quality training data, and the network performance may degrade due to the motion artifact during the data acquisition.
+Previous studies have shown that an unrolling-based deep network significantly reduced the reconstruction time and improved the reconstruction quality through the learnable regularizations and parameters.
+However, deep learning-based reconstruction requires a considerable amount of high-quality training data, and the network performance may degrade due to the motion artifact during the data acquisition.
 Training data collection is critical and will be the bottleneck of the deep learning-based reconstruction method.
 In our future work, we will try both strategies to promote the clinical use of the proposed method.